In-context Prompt Learning for Test-time Vision Recognition with Frozen Vision-language Model: Introduction

-In this paper, we propose visual \textbf{In}-\textbf{C}ontext \textbf{P}rompt \textbf{L}earning (InCPL), a method that empowers a pre-trained vision-language model, such as the CLIP model, to leverage in-context examples.
-Our approach maintains the frozen weights of the vision-language model while enabling gradient back-propagation through it.
-This allows us to dynamically fine-tune the visual prompt using in-context examples and an unlabeled test sample.
-To achieve this, we undertake the following steps, as illustrated in Figure \ref{fig:abc}: (\textit{i}) We employ a token network to convert textual descriptions into a vision prompt that the vision encoder can comprehend (Figure~\ref{fig:abc} (a)). (\textit{ii}) We construct a test sample coupled with in-context candidates to harness the capabilities of the pre-trained large model (Figure~\ref{fig:abc} (b)). (\textit{iii}) We design an effective learning strategy to seamlessly integrate the visual prompt with the text prompt (Figure~\ref{fig:abc} (c)).
-Through these steps, InCPL enables the CLIP model to adapt to new tasks by leveraging in-context information, all while keeping the model's core parameters fixed.
-By harnessing the power of a pre-trained vision-language model, InCPL inherits the robust zero-shot learning capabilities of the CLIP model for downstream tasks on which it was not initially trained.
-During testing, InCPL seamlessly adapts to new tasks with the assistance of just a few in-context examples and a test sample.
+Toward this goal, we propose \textbf{In}-\textbf{C}ontext \textbf{P}rompt \textbf{L}earning (InCPL) that empowers a pre-trained vision-language model, such as the CLIP model, with in-context examples as context information on downstream task.
+Our approach maintains the frozen weights of the vision-language model while enabling gradient back-propagation through it to learn visual prompt.
+This enables us to customize visual prompts for different test samples using in-context examples.
+To achieve this, we undertake the following steps, as illustrated in Figure \ref{fig:abc}: (\textit{i}) we employ a token network to convert language descriptions into visual prompts, which serve as inputs to the vision encoder of the CLIP model (Figure~\ref{fig:abc} (a)). (\textit{ii}) We construct a test sample coupled with in-context examples and further introduce a context-aware unsupervised loss to optimize visual prompts tailored to test samples (Figure~\ref{fig:abc} (b)). (\textit{iii}) We design a cyclic learning strategy to seamlessly integrate the visual prompt with the text prompt, which effectively retrieves the pre-trained knowledge relevant to test data across different modalities (Figure~\ref{fig:abc} (c)).
+Through these steps, InCPL enables the CLIP model to adapt to new tasks by leveraging domain-specific information, while keeping the model parameters frozen.
+By harnessing the power of a pre-trained vision-language model, our InCPL inherits the robust zero-shot learning capabilities of the CLIP model for downstream tasks on which it was not initially trained.
+As a result, our approach can effectively adapt pre-trained model to new tasks with learned visual prompts.
 Finally, we conduct our experiments on diverse image recognition datasets and evaluate the transfer performance with pre-trained models.
-Our InCPL outperforms previous methods by a large margin, especially on fine-grained datasets.
+Experimental results show that our InCPL outperforms previous methods by large margins, especially on fine-grained datasets.
 We also provide comprehensive ablation study and qualitative analysis to understand the effectiveness of InCPL.